Accrediting institution: IMechE

 - Systems Engineering (MEng) (HH31)

-IB: 38 points to include 6,6 in Mathematics and Physics.
-At least one of those subjects should be at Higher level.
+IB: 38 points to include 6,6,6 including Mathematics and Physics.
+At least two of those subjects should be at Higher level.

 Location of study